Eye Health for the New Year | Healthy 2021 Eye Tips

 Near the end of each year, millions of people make New Year’s resolutions.
-For many, this resolution can be to become healthier by exercising, losing weight, or developing better habits.
+2020 changed this for so many, now we may be more focused on just having life, and staying healthy to do so.
 If you’re looking for a simple resolution that can have a big impact on your health and quality of life, it may help to focus on your sight.
 The health of your eyes is imperative for good health.
 Good vision is something that we often take for granted until there is an issue.

 - Step Away from the Screen.
 As we spend more and more time on our phones or the computer, many of us have begun feeling the effects of Computer Vision Syndrome.
 Prolonged screen time can produce negative effects such as eye strain, neck and back pain, headaches, and blurry vision.
 To avoid this, use the 20/20/20 rule: every 20 minutes, rest the eyes by looking at something 20 feet away from you for 20 seconds.